Sunny-flower-34/salon/README.md

 ## Point devised

--Create many-to-many association and implement comment function -My page shows photos posted by me in the past in an easy-to-see list -Implemented comment function and like function by asynchronous communication
+-Implemented group talk function to send messages asynchronously -Create many-to-many associations and implement commenting -On My Page, the photos you posted in the past are displayed in a list for easy viewing.
+-You can leave a comment from the post details page -Click various tags to display a list of users with those tags

 ## Issues and features you want to implement in the future

+--Implemented the event function and the user holds the event → Implemented the participation request and participation permission function
--Show only posts by users you follow in the timeline -Post multiple images
+--Implemented user search function in incremental search --Show only posts of users you follow on the timeline --Post multiple images
--Enable posting videos
--Turn on notification function
+--Allows you to post videos
+--Implemented preview function asynchronously to check the image to be posted --Add notification function
--Implement follow function using fictitious follow class and follower class -Implemented user search function in incremental search -Implemented a preview function to confirm the image to be posted
+--Implemented follow function using fictitious follow class and follower class

 ## Development Environment